 And what are they saying about the showdown with North Korea that's looming?

-Yeah, I think there's you know, we just suffer in this country from a sort of bias across our mainstream media, as you know, and uh are well aware of there is that you know this country seems so set against uh Trump in terms of the media and the liberal left.
+Yeah, I think there's, you know, we just suffer in this country from a sort of bias across our mainstream media, as you know, and are well aware of there.

-And for many of us, we feel like, and I certainly feel like it's time someone stood up to North Korea.
+And for many of us, we feel like, and I certainly feel like, it's time someone stood up to North Korea.

-It's time that someone said, No, you're not going to carry on threatening people in that matter.
+It's time that someone said, no, you're not going to carry on threatening people in that matter.

-We will stand up to you, you know, bear in mind this is a guy that you know sent uh kind of missiles to kill his own uh uncle and destroyed the whole of his uncle's family.
+And you know, bear in mind, this is a guy that, you know, sent kind of missiles to kill his own uncle, then destroyed the whole of his uncle's family.

-I was I I was so happy he said it, but uh, Katie, I really worry in this sense.
+But Katie, I really worry in this sense.

 I mean, this is not an easy operation.

-Even if we say we know we can count on the Brits, we know we're gonna have the Israelis, we know we'll have probably even most of Western Europe, because they better realize this is a threat to them too.
+We know we'll have probably even most of Western Europe because they better realize this is a threat to them too.

 But let's say we even created a military coalition.